Tokenization

 });Updating a Token

-You can update certain token attributes:
+You can update certain token attributes with the Update Token endpoint:

 const response = await fetch(`https://api.prahsys.com/payments/n1/merchant/{merchantId}/token/${tokenId}`, {